P-p-H-d/mlib/README.md

 This macro indicates if the system header stdio.h shall be included and the FILE functions be defined (=1) or not (=0).
+If it is not included, the macro M\_RAISE\_FATAL shall be defined by the user.

 Default value: 1